 CYNTHIA VAN RODEN built and managed the Photography and Multimedia Collections for one of the largest creative departments in the world, Hallmark.
 Curating a million images, she built a department functioning as in-house photo agency strategizing with studios on content creation.
 Previous jobs include Time/Life Picture Collection, SIPA Press, Conde Nast Traveler, Times Mirror Magazines and Fortune.
 She consults with photographers on portfolios, rights and collection management, enjoys producing and directing photo shoots, curating exhibitions and is a professional jazz singer.

-ALAN WINSLOW, a photographer and educator, has lectured and shown work at the Smithsonian American Art Museum, Triennial of Photography Hamburg, International Photo Festival Leiden, Photoville 2014, the DUMBO Arts Festival, SUNY Buffalo, and the University of Florida.
-Winslow was selected to attend PhotoCamp 2014, and is a 2015 Artist in Residence in Everglades Fellow.
-He teaches photography at International Center for Photography; The Maine Media Workshops and Brooklyn Central.
+Alan Winslow is a photographer and educator based in Brooklyn, NY.
+He has lectured and shown work at institutions such as the Smithsonian American Art Museum, Triennial of Photography Hamburg, International Photo Festival Leiden, Photoville 2014, the DUMBO Arts Festival, SUNY Buffalo, and the University of Florida, Gainesville.
+He was selected to attend PhotoCamp 2014 and is a 2015 Artist in Residence in Everglades Fellow.
+He teaches photography at International Center for Photography as well as at the Maine Media Workshops and College and Brooklyn Central.